 ...a journal for people who design great learning experiences.

-JAID’s goals are to encourage and nurture the development of the reflective practitioner as well as collaborations between academics and practitioners as a means of disseminating and developing new ideas in instructional design.
+This journal will encourage the practitioner as well as collaborations between academics and practitioners as a means of disseminating and developing new ideas in instructional design.
 The resulting articles should inform both the study and practice of instructional design.

 The Journal of Applied Instructional Design (JAID) is a peer-reviewed journal sponsored by the Association for Educational Communications and Technology (AECT).